George Fr. Handel · Jephtha

 performed according to the traditions of the time

 Stephen Varcoe (Bass),

 Conductor: Jürgen Budday.

 A concert recording from the church of the German

 UNESCO World Heritage Site Maulbronn Monastery

 his live recording is part of a cycle of oratorios and masses, performed in the basilica of Maulbronn Abbey under the direction of Jürgen Budday.
 The series combines authentically performed oratorios and masses with the optimal acoustics and atmosphere of this unique monastic church.
 This ideal location demands the transparency of playing and the interpretive unveiling of the rhetoric intimations of the composition, which is especially aided by the historically informed performance.
-The music is exclusively performed on reconstructed historical instruments, tuned in the pitch, which was customary during the composer's lifetime (this performance is tuned in a' = 415 Hz).
+The music is exclusively performed on reconstructed historical instruments, which are tuned to the pitch customary in the composer's lifetimes (this performance is tuned in a' = 415 Hz).